seanmch2023/seanmch2023.github.io/README.md

     <th> <pre>Book 30 minutes to 45 minutes sessions with me if you feel you need that
       extra push to achieving that Distinction in the Junior Cycle Music Exam.
 Students will cover every part of the JC Music course, including listenings, practicals, and music theory.
-Find my contact details in the 'More' tab in the top right corner of my webpage.
+Find my contact details in the 'Contact' tab or at the bottom corner of my webpage.
 </pre>
 </th>
     <th><img src="https://github.com/seanmch2023/Images/blob/main/pianopng" data-canonical-src="https://github.com/seanmch2023/Images/blob/main/pianopng" width="250" height="300"></th>